-- Overview: An overview of the code section. - Tribal Code Examples: Examples of juvenile code sections from other tribes or in some cases model codes. - Tribal Code Commentary: A brief explanation of the code examples. - Exercises: A series of steps and questions that require you to evaluate your current situation, discuss key provisions and record your decisions.
+- Overview: An overview of the code section. - Model and Tribal Code Examples: Examples of juvenile code sections from other tribes or in some cases model codes. - Tribal Code Commentary: A brief explanation of the code examples. - Exercises: A series of questions that ask your group to evaluate your current situation, discuss key provisions, and record your decisions.